jockii/NightVip/README.md

 - [ ] Bunnyhop
 - [ ] Jump count
 - [ ] Maybe something else
+### `Note`
+The plugin has not been tested properly due to the lack of a large number of people.
+If you find any bugs or errors please let me know.
+Thank you.
 ### `Support`
 If you have a desire or want to support me, you can buy me tea) [CLICK](https://www.buymeacoffee.com/jockii)